GandhiCloud/developers-guide/Openshift/Routes/002-assigning-external-ip-to-service/readme.md

 oc patch svc g-app-store-service -p '{"spec":{"externalIPs":["123.333.323.339"]}}'
 ```

-Then the application can be referenced using the exteranl ip and port.
+Then the application can be referenced using the external ip and port.

 ## Default IP Range for the external IPs

 During the installation of the Openshift 3.11 and below (???), the default IP Range for the external IPs can be set.
-If it was not set rightly, it may assign the some unused internal ips to external ips.
-In this case though external ip is listed in  `oc get svc`, it will not allow to access the service via ExternalIP
+If it was not set rightly, it may assign some unused internal ips to external ips.

+In this case though the external ip assigned the service cannot be accessed via ExternalIP.

 ## Reference